OIDC Authentication

 OIDC_Image_2

-Hint: If you experience any issues with your identity provider preventing login, remember that you can select Login with default method to log into Graylog with your default admin credentials.
+Hint: If you experience any issues with your identity provider preventing login, remember that you can select Login with default method to log in to Graylog with your default administrator credentials.

 Set the Google hd Claim Authentication Parameter